vamchowdary72[at]gmail

 - Developed software packaging and Linux distribution tools.

-My PhD thesis focusses on approximation theoretic approaches to design neural network architectures that are efficient and have robust generalization.
-My most recent work involves efficient neural network based solvers for PDEs.
+My dissertation focused on approximation-theoretic approaches to designing neural network architectures that are efficient and have robust generalization.
+My recent work includes efficient neural network-based solvers for PDEs.

 Posts